 eSports offers a variety of opportunities for students to participate in the STEM concept, which will lead them on a good path in study and work.
 For example, you can learn math skills through game statistics and use data analysis and math to develop stronger strategies in the future.

 In addition, eSport plays an important role in students’ confidence in their abilities.
+It allows them to access a wealth of student resources, including online tutorials, video guides, and educational materials tailored to enhance their understanding of STEM concepts while simultaneously developing critical thinking, problem-solving, and teamwork skills.
 Many students learn about computers, processing, and programming video games from the last eSport news.
 In addition, some students learn how to build their computers to create high-quality gaming equipment.

 4. Improving brain function/ability